Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 # Fey Magic
 Also starting at 3rd level, you learn the following spells.

 **Find Familiar.** You always have the [[Find Familiar]] spell prepared, and you can cast it without expending a spell slot.
 The familiar must be a fey, and it can take the form of a [[monsters:Sprite]].
-When you take the Attack action, you can forgo one of your own attacks to allow your familiar to make one attack of its own with its Reaction.

 **Minor Illusion.** You learn the [[Minor Illusion]] cantrip.
 Your spellcasting ability for it is Charisma.